Dual-slope imaging of cerebral hemodynamics with frequency-domain near-infrared spectroscopy: Discussion

-Contact pressure between the imaging array and the scalp can affect the superficial hemodynamics\cite{mesquitaInfluenceofprobepressure2013}, and can create in-homogenieties across the array if contact pressure is not consistent throughout the entire array.
-This is particularly a concern when a measurement is dominated by superficial dynamics, since the results may be significantly impacted by the way in which the optical probe is applied on the subject's head.
-In these studies, no control was put in place to ensure that contact pressure did not suppress superficial hemodynamics, nor was contact pressure measured or controlled.
-This is one possible explanation for the in-homogeneity in measured amplitude ratio and phase different for \gls{DOvec} and \gls{TAvec} especially for \gls{SD} or \gls{I} data-types.
-Future work will include exploring methods to secure the imaging array with even contact pressure that is monitored and controlled throughout the measurement.
+\rl{One way to examine the spatial mapping results is in terms of the effect of superficial hemodynamics on measurements over the whole array.} \rl{Contact pressure between the imaging array and the scalp can affect the superficial hemodynamics\cite{mesquitaInfluenceofprobepressure2013}, and can create inhomogenieties across the array if contact pressure is not consistent throughout the entire array.} This is particularly a concern when a measurement is dominated by superficial dynamics, since the results may be significantly impacted by the way in which the optical probe is applied on the subject's head.
+In these studies, no control was put in place to ensure that contact pressure did not suppress superficial hemodynamics, nor was contact pressure measured or controlled. \rl{This is one possible explanation for the inhomogeneity in measured amplitude ratio and phase difference for \gls{DOvec} and \gls{TAvec}, especially for \gls{SD} or \gls{I} data-types.
+Future work will include exploring methods to secure the imaging array with even contact pressure that is monitored and controlled throughout the measurement.}